This article is originally published on 12 June 2019, and updated with additional information on 26 October 2020.

 While the CPF system can be a complicated beast, at its very core lies its function to provide for our retirement needs.
-Its solution – CPF LIFE, a national lifelong annuity scheme.
+The solution – CPF LIFE, a national lifelong annuity scheme.

-On CPF LIFE, we can only start receiving monthly payouts from our payout eligibility age (PEA), which is currently set at 65 years-old.
-The amount we receive each month from CPF LIFE is largely dependent on the initial amount we contribute to our Retirement Account when we turn 55.
+On CPF LIFE, we start receiving our monthly lifelong payouts from our payout eligibility age (PEA), which is currently set at 65 years-old.
+The amount we receive each month from CPF LIFE is largely dependent on the initial amount we contribute to our Retirement Account (RA) when we turn 55.

 What Happens When You Turn 55 In Singapore?

-Our CPF undergoes several changes when we turn 55.
-First of all, we’ll get a birthday present from CPF in the form of a “Reaching 55” information pack.
+Several major changes happen to our CPF accounts when we turn 55.
+First of all, we’ll get a birthday present from CPF in the form of a “Reaching 55” information pack detailing some of these changes.
 Here are five other important retirement-related things we should take note of after turning 55.

 When we turn 55, CPF opens a fourth account – Retirement Account (RA) – for us.
-Our combined balances from our Ordinary Account and our Special Account is transferred into this Retirement Account (RA).
+Simultaneously, our combined balances from our Ordinary Account (OA) and our Special Account (SA) is transferred into this Retirement Account (RA).

-These funds are then set aside, and compounded, for the next 10 years, for the purpose of joining the CPF LIFE scheme when we turn 65.
+These funds are then set aside, and compounded, for the next 10 years, for the purpose of contributing into the CPF LIFE scheme when we turn 65 (or up to a maximum of 70).

 When we turn 55, we also have to choose the retirement sum we want to keep.
 There is the Full Retirement Sum (FRS), Basic Retirement Sum (BRS) and Enhanced Retirement Sum (ERS).